Lion’s Mane Recipes: 7 Creations Using This Unique Mushroom

 Lion’s Mane Benefits: More Than Just a Tasty Mushroom

-Lion’s Mane (Hericium erinaceus) has a long history of being used as a brain-boosting edible mushroom.
-Chinese Buddhist monks used Lion’s Mane powder in their tea, claiming it helped them focus in their meditation and increase overall brain power (1).
+Lion’s mane (Hericium erinaceus) has a long history of being used as a brain-boosting edible mushroom.
+Chinese Buddhist monks used lion’s mane powder in their tea, claiming it helped them focus on their meditation and increase overall brain power [1].
 Modern science has set out to examine the validity of these claims and is finding promising results.

 Dried Lion's Mane Mushroom

-Lion’s Mane mushroom is linked to multiple potential health benefits beyond the cognitive and neurological world.
-Traditional Chinese Medicine has promoted the use of Lion’s Mane for thousands of years as a tonic for everything from digestive health to enhancing general vitality (2).
+Lion’s mane mushrooms are linked to multiple potential health benefits beyond the cognitive and neurological world.
+Traditional Chinese medicine has promoted the use of lion’s mane mushrooms for thousands of years as a tonic for everything from digestive health to enhancing general vitality [2].

 Below are some of the additional ways Lions’ Mane could potentially improve your health, according to modern scientific studies:

-For more details about how and why Lion’s Mane can support the health of the mind and body, read our article Lion’s Mane Mushroom Benefits: A Complete Supplement Guide.
+For more details about how and why lion’s mane mushrooms can support the health of the mind and body, read our article Lion’s Mane Mushroom Benefits: A Complete Supplement Guide.

 Lion’s Mane Nutrition Chart